quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 If so, black holes and black dwarfs would qualify as "stars that never die", though black holes are theorized to be able to "evaporate" via a mechanism known as Hawking radiation.
 In this case, you won't have to go very far to explore the planet of a star that never dies: the Sun is one of them.
 The Sun is main-sequence star: it is expected to follow a stellar life cycle that [will eventually lead][3] to its perpetual existence as a black dwarf.
 But black dwarfs and non-evaporating black holes stretch the boundaries of what one might consider "alive" in a stellar sense: they emit no light, have no internal combustion.
 They're alive in the sense that a charred ember is when compared to a roaring fire.

-### Atoms as massive as suns

-Still under a minute, we reach the next animation, where Tyson mentions "atoms as massive as suns".
-There are no such things in the Universe.
-The element with the largest atomic radius, [Cesium][4], is a mere 265 pm (or 2.65 x 10<sup>-10</sup> meters).

 ### Credits

 At 3 minutes in, we see the next big mistake: the executive producer is Brannon Braga.
-Just kidding (but [only slightly][5]).
+Just kidding (but [only slightly][4]).

 A bit later, we're treated to a very impressive nova remnant/iris combination that forms the basis for Cosmos's title card as the *Ship of the Imagination* passed by the camera on the right, making a "whooshing" sound as it does so.
 Things don't "whoosh" in space.
 Sound requires a medium through which to travel, something space is definitely missing.
 In fact, this happens *every single time* an external shot of the *Ship of the Imagination* is used.
 I won't call it out again, but keep that in mind as you watch the rest of the episode.